microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ### Mismatch 1: Port files
 Port files include port scripts (`portfile.cmake`, `vcpkg.json`), patch files (`*.patch`), or any other file in the ports directory: `ports/<library>/*`.

-#### Cause 1: CI or pipeline pulled the latest port catalog before building.
+#### Cause 1: CI or pipeline updated the port catalog
-Before running vcpkg in your CI, there was a step that cloned the latest vcpkg repository.
+Before vcpkg ran in your CI, it cloned the latest vcpkg repository.
-* If your setup involves `git clone https://github.com/microsoft/vcpkg` and then running the `bootstrap` script, ensure you checkout your vcpkg repository to a specific commit.
+* When using `git clone https://github.com/microsoft/vcpkg` followed by the `bootstrap` script, ensure you checkout to a specific commit.
 * Consider adding vcpkg as a git submodule to your project.

-#### Cause 2: GitHub Actions updated vcpkg as a system dependency.
+#### Cause 2: GitHub Actions updated vcpkg
-You are using the system copy of vcpkg, which GitHub Actions updated.
+You are using the system copy of vcpkg provided by GitHub Actions, which was updated.
 * Clone your own copy of vcpkg.
-* Consider adding vcpkg as a git submodule to your project.
+* Consider making vcpkg a git submodule in your project.

 ### Mismatch 2: vcpkg CMake helper functions
-CMake helper functions include any file that live in the scripts directory: `scripts/*`, typically prefixed by `vcpkg_`.
+CMake helper functions reside in the scripts directory: `scripts/*`, and typically start with `vcpkg_`.

-#### Cause 1: CI or pipeline pulled the latest helper script changes before building.
+#### Cause 1: CI or pipeline updated helper scripts
-Before running vcpkg in your CI, there was a step that cloned the latest vcpkg repository.
+Before vcpkg ran in your CI, it cloned the latest vcpkg repository.
-* If your setup involves `git clone https://github.com/microsoft/vcpkg` and then running the `bootstrap` script, ensure you checkout your vcpkg repository to a specific commit.
+* When using `git clone https://github.com/microsoft/vcpkg` followed by the `bootstrap` script, ensure you checkout to a specific commit.
 * Consider adding vcpkg as a git submodule to your project.

-#### Cause 2: GitHub Actions updated vcpkg as a system dependency.
+#### Cause 2: GitHub Actions updated vcpkg
-You are using the system copy of vcpkg, which GitHub Actions updated.
+You are using the system copy of vcpkg provided by GitHub Actions, which was updated.
-* Clone your own copy of vcpkg and checkout to a specific commit.
+* Clone your own copy of vcpkg.
-* Consider adding vcpkg as a git submodule to your project.
+* Consider making vcpkg a git submodule in your project.

 ### Mismatch 3: Compiler version
 vcpkg rebuilt your dependencies with a different version of the compiler.